grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ### Example character: Percy

-Let's create a sample character from the above lifepath system, as an example of how you can use it to spark together a character.
+Let's create a sample character using the above lifepath system, as an example of how you can use it to spark together a character.
 Here are sample rolls generated using the process above:

 <dl>
 <dt>Homeland:</dt>